Religion in Cambodia: Baháʼí Faith

 The introduction of the Baháʼí Faith in Cambodia first occurred in 1920, with the arrival of Hippolyte Dreyfus-Barney in Phnom Penh at the behest of 'Abdu'l-Bahá.
 After sporadic visits from travelling teachers throughout the first half of the 20th century, the first Baháʼí group in Cambodia was established in that city in 1956.
 By 1963, Baháʼís were known to reside in Phnom Penh, Battambang, Siem Reap and Sihanoukville, with a functioning Spiritual Assembly present in Phnom Penh.

 During the rule of the Khmer Rouge in the late 1970s, the Baháʼís of Cambodia became isolated from the outside world.
 Many of them joined with the flood of refugees that dispersed around the world following the fall of the Khmer Rouge, resettling in places such as Canada and the United States, where special efforts were made to contact them and incorporate them into local Baháʼí community life.
 Baháʼís in Thailand and other countries reached out to the Cambodian refugees living in camps on the Thai-Cambodian border; this eventually led to the growth of Baháʼí communities there, including the establishment of Spiritual Assemblies.

 The Baháʼí community has recently seen a return to growth, especially in the city of Battambang.
 The city hosted one of 41 Baháʼí regional conferences worldwide in 2009, which attracted over 2,000 participants.
 Two regional youth conferences occurred in Cambodia in 2013, including one in Battambang and one in Kampong Thom.

 In 2012, the Universal House of Justice announced plans to establish a local Baháʼí House of Worship in Battambang.
 Its design was unveiled in July 2015, with the groundbreaking following in November.
 The House of Worship—the first Bahá'í House of Worship to serve a single locality—was dedicated in a ceremony in September 2017, attended by 2,500 people.

-According to a 2010 estimate, Cambodia is home to approximately 16,700 Baháʼís.